Schedule a free consultation

 Doug also has an excellent reputation in the Houston legal community.
 He has served as President of the Harris County Criminal Lawyers Association, co-chair of the DWI Committee for the Texas Criminal Defense Lawyers Association, and served two terms on the board of directors.
 Best Lawyers in America, from U.S. News & World Report, has also named Doug a "Lawyer of the Year" for Houston DWI defense.

-Doug and the experienced team at the Doug Murphy Law Firm, P.C. have defended Texans from white-collar criminal charges for years.
+Doug and the experienced team at the Murphy & McKinney Law Firm, P.C. have defended Texans from white-collar criminal charges for years.
 They've been on both sides of the aisle, working as prosecutors and criminal defense attorneys, giving them the insight needed to negotiate with prosecutors and work on your behalf.
 Find out how they can help you too.
 Call us at 713-229-8333 or contact us online to schedule your free consultation today.

 Back to Top